civican/legisinfo/42-1/bills/C-6/bill_text.md

   **(6)** Paragraphs 5(1)(d) and (e) of the Act are replaced by the following:

-    if under 55 years of age at the date of his or her application, has an adequate knowledge of one of the official languages of Canada;
+    if 18 years of age or more but less than 55 years of age at the date of his or her application, has an adequate knowledge of one of the official languages of Canada;

-    if under 55 years of age at the date of his or her application, demonstrates in one of the official languages of Canada that he or she has an adequate knowledge of Canada and of the responsibilities and privileges of citizenship; and
+    if 18 years of age or more but less than 55 years of age at the date of his or her application, demonstrates in one of the official languages of Canada that he or she has an adequate knowledge of Canada and of the responsibilities and privileges of citizenship; and

   **(7)** Section 5 of the Act is amended by adding the following after subsection (1):